HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"One or more properties were changed and will not take effect until system is reset."
 |Severity|Warning
-|Resolution|Reset system for the settings to take effect.
+|Resolution|Reset the system for the settings to take effect.

 ### HpeWolfram.1.0.TaskCannotBeAborted
-Task cannot be aborted at this time
+Task cannot be aborted at this time.

 | | |
 |:---|:---|